 API architecture spans the bigger picture of APIs and can be seen from several perspectives: API architecture may refer to the architecture of the complete solution, consisting not only of the API itself but also of an API client such as a mobileÂ app and several other components.

 API testing is a type ofÂ software testingÂ that involves testing APIs directly and also as a part of integration testing to check whether the API meets expectations in terms of functionality, reliability, performance, and security of an application.
 In API Testing our main focus will be on a Business logic layer of theÂ software architecture.Â API testing can be performed on any software system which contains multiple APIs.
-API testing wonâ€™t concentrate on look and feel of the application.
+API testing wonâ€™t concentrate on the look and feel of the application.
 API testing is entirely different from GUI Testing.

 Letâ€™s see, howÂ is UI testing is not similar to API testing

 UI (User Interface) testing is to test the graphical interface part of the application.
 Its main focus is to test the look and feel of an application.
-On the other hand, API testing enables communication between two different software systems.
-Its main focus is in the business layer of the application.
+On the other hand, API testing enables the communication between two different software systems.
+Its main focus is on the business layer of the application.